 Our comprehensive and detailed review of the Kaplan GRE prep course

 When it comes to test prep, many consider Kaplan to be king.
 They’ve been prepping students for years and have some of the best results in the industry.
 But does Kaplan’s decades of experience, team of GRE experts and robust curriculum warrant the high price tag for their GRE prep course?
 We delve into the finer points of Kaplan’s GRE prep course in this review and analyze its strengths and weaknesses.

 Often, one of the first things students want to know when assessing which GRE prep course is best is the price tag.
-Fortunately, Kaplan offers a nice selection of course formats with varying price points that range from the very approachable Self-Paced on demand course at around $450 to ultra-expensive packages with 40 hours of private tutoring that cost well into the thousands.
+Fortunately, Kaplan offers a nice selection of course formats with varying price points that range from the very approachable Self-Guided on demand course at around $450 to ultra-expensive packages with 40 hours of private tutoring that cost well into the thousands.